First transcontinental railroad: Central Pacific route

 After the transcontinental railroads were completed, many other railroads were built to connect up to other population centers in Utah, Wyoming, Kansas, Colorado, Oregon, Washington territories, etc. In 1869, the Kansas Pacific Railway started building the Hannibal Bridge, a swing bridge across the Missouri River between Kansas City, Missouri, and Kansas City, Kansas, which connected railroads on both sides of the Missouri while still allowing passage of paddle steamers on the river.
 After completion, this became another major east–west railroad.
 To speed completion of the Kansas Pacific Railroad to Denver, construction started east from Denver in March 1870 to meet the railroad coming west from Kansas city.
-The two crews met at a point called Comanche Crossing, Kansas Territory, on August 15, 1870.
+The two crews met at a point called Comanche Crossing, Kansas, on August 15, 1870.
 Denver was now firmly on track to becoming the largest city and the future capital of Colorado.
 The Kansas Pacific Railroad linked with the Denver Pacific Railway via Denver to Cheyenne in 1870.

 The original transcontinental railroad route did not pass through the two biggest cities in the so-called Great American Desert—Denver, Colorado, and Salt Lake City, Utah.
 Feeder railroad lines were soon built to service these two and other cities and states along the route.

 Modern-day Interstate 80 roughly follows the path of the railroad from Sacramento across modern day California, Nevada, Wyoming and Nebraska, with a few exceptions.
 Most significantly, the two routes are different between Wells, Nevada, and Echo, Utah.
 In this area the freeway passes along the south shore of the Great Salt Lake and passes through Salt Lake City, cresting the Wasatch Mountains at Parley's Summit.
 The railroad was originally routed along the north shore, and later with the Lucin Cutoff directly across the center of the Great Salt Lake, passing through the city of Ogden instead of Salt Lake City.
 The railroad crosses the Wasatch Mountains via a much gentler grade through Weber Canyon.
 Most of the other deviations are in mountainous areas where interstate highways allow for grades up to six-percent grades, which allows them to go many places the railroads had to go around, since their goal was to hold their grades to less than two percent.